fuse-box/fuse-box/website/versioned_docs/version-3.6.0/getting-started/installation.md

 ```

 You should install `uglify-es` and `uglify-js` too.
 FuseBox will decide which
-one to use, dependending on a selected target.
+one to use, depending on a selected target.

 ## Why TypeScript